sfaut/zimbra/README.md

 - CSV files are named in the following format : `Report Y-m-d.csv`, ex. `Report 2022-03-06.csv`
 - Filename, and its extension, can be in lower or upper case, or mix, you need to manage that
 - You must download all CSV attachments starting `2020-01-01`, ex. `Report 2019-12-31.csv` is not downloaded whereas `Report 2020-01-01.csv` is downloaded
+- There are a lot of files, so you must save them as Gzip files
-- Each message subject is unique, but each attachment name is not, so attachments downloaded must have a name in format `Message subject -- Attachment basename`
+- Each message subject is unique, but each attachment name is not, so attachments downloaded must have a name in format `Message subject -- Attachment basename.gz`, ex. `Report 2020-01-01.csv.gz`
 - Target directory is the local subdirectory `/mailbox/reports`

-`sfaut\Zimbra` allows you to do that easily :)
+PHP and `sfaut\Zimbra` allows you to do that easily :)

 ```php
 // Starting attachment, you choose an all upper case reference